 The Paper Test

-Using five pound note or paper of similar weight.
+Using five dollar bill or paper of similar weight.
 Hold the paper against the seal refrigerator side where you suspect it might be compromised then shut the door on the paper leaving yourself enough outside the appliance to grip comfortably.